-The Lithuanian passport currently ranks on the 11th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 181 countries.
+The Lithuanian passport is currently ranked 11th place on the Guide Passport Index.
+It provides visa-free access to 183 countries.
 With a high mobility score it is one of the best ranking passports in the world.
-The ranking has consistently improved over the past years from 24th in 2006 to its current place.
 Lithuanian passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Japan and the entire European Union.
 This allows almost instant travel opportunities worldwide.
-Lithuanian passport holders do however require a visa to enter about 45 destinations in the world.
+Lithuanian passport holders do however require a visa to enter about 46 destinations in the world.
 Some countries where a visa is required are China, India and Australia.

 The Republic of Lithuania consists of 10 counties and is part of the European Union.
 The most important counties are Vilnius, Kaunas and Klaipėda.
 The nation is one of the Baltic States bordering Russia, Poland, Belarus and Latvia.
 Lithuania is the 24th largest country in Europe with a surface area of 65,300 square kilometers.
 Its climate is transitional between maritime and continental with moderate winters and cool summers.
 The terrain consists of low plains only.

 The overall population is over 2.8 million people, making it one of the least populous countries in the European Union.
 The capital of the country is Vilnius, which is also the most populated city with around 587,581 inhabitants.
 Other important cities are Kaunas and Klaipėda.
 The largest airport is Vilnius Airport (VNO) with 5 million annual passengers.
 It covers domestic and international routes connecting Lithuania to Europe and Africa.